apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 ## OpenShift clusters used for the installation
 Two types of OpenShift clusters have been tested, both version 4.7.x:
 - ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
-- "Home-made" OpenShift cluster created from scratch on top of RHEL and CoreOS virtual machines.
+- "Home-made" OpenShift cluster created from scratch on top of RHEL and CoreOS virtual machines

 > The installation should behave the same on managed OpenShift clusters like [ROSA (Red Hat OpenShift Service on AWS)](https://aws.amazon.com/rosa/) and [Azure Red Hat OpenShift](https://azure.microsoft.com/services/openshift).
 Detailed testing is being in progress, with positive results so far.
 The only major difference actually seems to be in storage classes used for persistent volume claims which provide file systems to store data.
 The storage classes are always specific for particular environment and vendor.
 The right selection of storage classes must be performed during the installation.
 ## Pre-requisites